Chapleau, Ontario: History

 In 1885 the Canadian Pacific Railway was built through the area.
 The CPR chose this as a divisional point, and the town was founded.
 It was named in honour of Sir Joseph-Adolphe Chapleau, a lawyer, journalist, businessman, politician, and most notably the 5th Premier of Quebec.
+Around 1887, the Hudson's Bay Company established a fur trade post and store in Chapleau near the Canadian Pacific Railway line.
+It was the headquarters of HBC's Michipicoten District from that year until 1892 when the post closed.

+Chapleau was incorporated as the Corporation of the Township of Chapleau on February 1, 1901.

 Louis Hémon, author of the French novel Maria Chapdelaine, was struck and killed by a train in Chapleau on 8 July 1913.

 After a fire in 1948, the government was prompted to construct a road to Chapleau to enable logging contractors to truck timber before it rotted.
 The Chapleau Road (now Highway 129) was completed on January 28, 1949.
 In the early 1960s, Highway 101 was completed to link Chapleau with Timmins to the east, and Wawa to the west.

-Chapleau also developed logging and lumber mill operations, up until 1994 the town supported no less than three lumber mills, but the United States' imposition of a softwood lumber tariff designed to benefit American lumber companies has led to many layoffs and difficult times for the town.
+Chapleau also developed logging and lumber mill operations.
+Up until 1994 the town supported no less than three lumber mills, but the United States' imposition of a softwood lumber tariff designed to benefit American lumber companies has led to many layoffs and difficult times for the town.
 At its largest, with large CPR and lumber operations, the town had a population of over 5,000.
 However, the town has been gradually shrinking since 1950.

 In 1967, the Chapleau Centennial Museum was opened to showcase and celebrate local history.
 It is located at 94 Monk Street.

-Geography and location
+Geography

 Chapleau is located in central Northeastern Ontario, in the heart of the Canadian Shield.
 Chapleau is geographically isolated; the nearest cities are Sault Ste.
 Marie, Timmins, and Sudbury, but all are more than a two-hour drive away.
 Highway 129 links the town with Highway 101, running east to Timmins and west to Wawa.
 Highway 129 also runs south, connecting with the Trans-Canada Highway, Highway 17 at Thessalon, 227 km from Chapleau.

 Via Rail's Sudbury–White River train also connects Chapleau station with White River, Sudbury and a number of remote communities.

 Three First Nations reserves are located near the township: Chapleau Cree First Nation, Brunswick House First Nation, and Chapleau Ojibway First Nation.

 One unusual feature of the community's transportation network is that because a railway yard separates the community into distinct halves, the main street in the western portion of the community loops back over itself in a manner resembling a cloverleaf interchange, and then crosses over both itself and the railway yard on a grade separation before returning to street level to link to the eastern street grid.